devconcept/multer-gridfs-storage/README.md

 Required if [`url`][url-option] option is not present

-The database connection to use or a promise that resolves with the connection object.
+The database connection to use, or a promise that resolves with the connection object.
 Mongoose `Connection` objects are supported too.

 This is useful to reuse an existing connection to create more storage objects.